 There is nothing more important to us than your health and well-being.
-As we continue to navigate the COVID-19 pandemic together, we continue to create and refine new care options with your safety in mind.
+As we continue to navigate the COVID-19 pandemic together, we are creating and refining new care options with your safety in mind.

-If your Provider decides you need to be seen in person, they will give you instructions on what to do.
-Our Northside and Arlington locations are open for routine care, such as wellness exams, and treatment of non-COVID-19 illnesses.
-We are continuing to ensure that patients who need in-person appointments are being seen in a safe environment through strict health and cleaning guidelines and procedures.
+Our Northside, Arlington, and Southeast locations are open for routine care, such as wellness exams, and treatment of non-COVID-19 related illnesses.
+We are still ensuring that patients who need in-person appointments are being seen in a safe environment through strict health and cleaning guidelines and procedures.

-We are requiring all employees, patients, and visitors to wear a face mask at all times while in the building.
+We are requiring all employees, patients, and visitors to continue to wear a face mask at all times while in the building.

 - We ask that you bring your own face mask.
 If you do not have a face mask, one will be provided to you to wear during your visit.